duluca/lemon-mart/README.md

 3. Lemon-Mart-Server:

 Executing `npx ng build --configuration=lemon-mart-server` leverages `Custom` authentication.
-Note that this is implemented by the example project Lemon Mart Server, which is detailed below.
+This is implemented by the example project Lemon Mart Server, which is detailed below.

 ### Lemon Mart Server

-Lemon Mart Server is an easy to learn and use TypeScript Node.js server using [Minimal MEAN](https://github.com/duluca/minimal-mean) for [Lemon Mart](https://github.com/duluca/lemon-mart).
+Lemon Mart Server is an easy-to-learn and use TypeScript Node.js server using [Minimal MEAN](https://github.com/duluca/minimal-mean) for [Lemon Mart](https://github.com/duluca/lemon-mart).

 To run Lemon Mart in a full-stack setup, visit https://github.com/duluca/lemon-mart-server.

 ## Developers

-This project is a sample implementation, which contains numerous recipes and design patterns useful for developing an Angular application.
+This project is a sample implementation containing numerous recipes and design patterns useful for developing an Angular application.

-If you'd like to use this project as a starter or a template project for your project, you can get a lot of benefits out of using a pre-configured project.
+If you'd like to use this project as a starter or a template project for your project, you can get many benefits from using a pre-configured project.
 Some of the benefits are:

 - Optimized development experience for VS Code
 - Lazy loading feature module configuration